pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 This chart can also highlight issues with how data is distributed for each category.
 For example, the box-and-whiskers for the `DI Independent` conference is quite collapsed compared to the other conferences.
-This could indicate a lack of data for that conference, which we can verify using the panda's [groupby()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [size()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.size.html) functions.
+This could indicate a lack of data for that conference, which we can verify using the pandas [groupby()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [size()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.size.html) functions.

 ```python